dskrypa/cli_command_parser/_sources/parameters.rst.txt

 Action
 ^^^^^^

-:class:`~cli_command_parser.parameters.Action` parameters are similar to :class:`~cli_command_parser.parameters.SubCommand` parameters, but allow methods in :class:`~cli_command_parser.commands.Command` classes to be registered as a callable to be executed based on a user's choice instead of separate sub Commands.
+:class:`.Action` parameters are similar to :class:`.SubCommand` parameters, but allow methods in :class:`.Command` classes to be registered as a callable to be executed based on a user's choice instead of separate sub Commands.

 When there are multiple choices of functions that may be called for a given program, Actions are better suited to use cases where all of those functions share the same parameters.
-If the target functions require different / additional parameters, then using a :class:`~cli_command_parser.parameters.SubCommand` with separate sub :class:`~cli_command_parser.commands.Command` classes may make more sense.
+If the target functions require different / additional parameters, then using a :class:`.SubCommand` with separate sub :class:`.Command` classes may make more sense.

 `Example command <https://github.com/dskrypa/cli_command_parser/blob/main/examples/action_with_args.py>`__ that uses actions::